User Guide

 calc_struct_loss

-This will multiply the replacement value and the structural to get the structural_loss.
+This will multiply the replacement value by the structural value to get the structural_loss.

 replacement_value_label